Background Image

 Important things to know about the Closer to Home Initiative:

-• Payment of physician time is not provided through the PLSP.
+• Physician sessional and travel time are not supported through the PLSP.

 Leadership Coaching

-• Applicant will be entering into or currently holds a leadership position.
+• The applicant must be entering into or currently holding a leadership position.

 Master's Programs